slavov-vili/kit_info/Explainable_Artificial_Intelligence/02_Intrinsic_Interpretability.md

     - Representation of stuff as GLMs
     - Allows the modelling of non-normal distributions
     - Uses link function to adjust to distributions
-        * Link function = transforms y (linear prediction) into an expected value
+        * Link function = transforms the expected value to the linear prediction
             + The function needs to be chosen in a way that the expected value follows the distribution of the data
         * Examples
             + Identity link: used when the data follows a Gaussian (normal) distribution (g(y) = y)